 How does Oregon’s air quality compare to other states, including neighboring states and east coast states?

-DEQ assesses overall air quality by the number of non-attainment areas in the state and by the number of unhealthy air days for sensitive groups - the very young, the elderly and those with asthma or other respiratory problems.
+DEQ assesses overall air quality by the number of nonattainment areas in the state and by the number of unhealthy air days for sensitive groups - the very young, the elderly and those with asthma or other respiratory problems.
 Oregon has three areas that violate the daily fine particulate standard - Klamath Falls, Oakridge and Lakeview.
-(Lakeview is violating the standard but has not been officially designated non-attainment.)
+(Lakeview is violating the standard but has not been officially designated nonattainment.)

-Our neighboring states both have one non-attainment area.
-In Washington, the Tacoma area has been designated non-attainment and in Idaho, the Logan, UT non-attainment area extends into Franklin county Idaho.
-In the northeastern United States, Connecticut is the only state with a daily fine particulate non-attainment area.
-Fairfield and New Haven counties are part of a large non-attainment area that extends into New York and New Jersey.
-Further south, Virginia has no areas violating the daily fine particulate standard whereas Pennsylvania has numerous non-attainment areas.
+Our neighboring states both have one nonattainment area.
+In Washington, the Tacoma area has been designated nonattainment and in Idaho, the Logan, UT nonattainment area extends into Franklin county Idaho.
+In the northeastern United States, Connecticut is the only state with a daily fine particulate nonattainment area.
+Fairfield and New Haven counties are part of a large nonattainment area that extends into New York and New Jersey.
+Further south, Virginia has no areas violating the daily fine particulate standard whereas Pennsylvania has numerous nonattainment areas.

-While a non-attainment designation highlights a consistent problem in a community, the air is unhealthy for citizens to breathe in many Oregon cities on many individual days.
+While a nonattainment designation highlights a consistent problem in a community, the air is unhealthy for citizens to breathe in many Oregon cities on many individual days.
 Due to fine particulate, Oregon experienced 41 days of unhealthy air for sensitive groups in 13 different cities in 2012, while Washington experienced 48 unhealthy days in 11 cities, and Idaho had 22 unhealthy air days in six cities.

 Where do we monitor air quality in Oregon?